-2. Instrumentation
+2.1 Instrumentation

-The observations reported here were drawn from the Ultra-Low Energy Isotope Spectrometer (ULEIS), Solar Isotope Spectrometer (SIS), and Electron, Proton, and Alpha Monitor (EPAM) on ACE, the Proton Electron Telescope (PET) on SAMPEX, and the Energetic Particle Sensor (EPS) ion GOES-11.
-Table 2 summarizes the energy ranges over which H, He, O, and electron data were obtained.
-In this section we summarize briefly key features of the instruments and their location; additional details about the instruments and about corrections to the data can be found in the Appendix.
+The observations reported here were drawn from the ULEIS, SIS, and EPAM instruments on ACE, the PET instrument on SAMPEX, and the EPS instrument on GOES-11.
+Table 1 summarizes the energy ranges over which H, He, O, and electron data were obtained.
+In this section we summarize briefly key features of the instruments and their location; additional details about the instruments and about corrections to the data can be found in the Appendix

-The ACE spacecraft, in orbit about the inner Lagrangian point (L1), has its spin axis generally pointed within $\sim 10^{\circ}$ of the Sun (Stone et al. 1998a).
-The ULEIS (Mason et al. 1998)

-and SIS (Stone et al. 1998b) instruments are mounted at 60° and 25° to the spin axis, such that they scan the sunward hemisphere as the spacecraft spins, including the nominal ~45° (Parker spiral) angle of the average interplanetary magnetic field.
-The EPAM instrument on ACE has several telescopes with multiple look directions (see Appendix and Gold et al. 1998); in this study we use EPAM electron measurements from the LEMS30 telescope mounted at 30° to the spin axis and proton data from the LEMS120 telescope, mounted at 120° from the spin axis and looking in the hemisphere away from the Sun.
-The LEMS120 telescope was used for proton measurements instead of LEMS30 telescope as a result of elevated background in the LEMS30 proton channels during this time period (Haggerty et al. 2005).
+The ACE spacecraft, in orbit about the inner LaGrangian point (L1) has its spin axis generally pointed within ~10° of the Sun (Stone et al. 1998a).
+The ULEIS (Mason et al. 1998) and SIS (Stone et al. 1998b) instruments are mounted at 25° and 60° to the spin axis, such that they scan the sunward hemisphere as the spacecraft spins, including the nominal ~45° (Parker spiral) angle of the average interplanetary magnetic field.
+The EPAM instrument on ACE has several telescopes with multiple look directions (see Appendix and Gold et al. 1998); in this study we use proton data from the LEMS120 telescope, mounted at 120° from the spin axis and looking in the hemisphere away from the Sun.
+Electron measurements from EPAM are from the LEMS30 telescope mounted at 30° to the spin axis.

-The Proton-Electron Telescope (Cook et al. 1993) is carried on SAMPEX in a ~600-km near-polar orbit.
+The Proton-Electron Telescope (PET) is carried on SAMPEX in a ~600-km nearpolar orbit.
 SAMPEX observes interplanetary particles directly only when over the polar caps.
 To avoid contamination from Earth's trapped radiation, the data presented here are restricted to times when SAMPEX was above 70° invariant latitude for ions, and above 75° for electrons.
-In addition, a cut was made to include only data taken when the PET telescope was pointed upward, within 40 degrees of the geomagnetic field direction.
+In addition, a cut was made to include only data taken when the PET telescope was pointed upward, within 40 degrees of the magnetic field direction.

-Proton data from ~5 to 200 MeV, and He data from 1.3 to 125 MeV/nucleon were obtained from NOAA's GOES-11 satellite which is at geosynchronous altitude (≈6.6 Earth radii).
-Proton data from the Energetic Particle Sensors (EPS) on the GOES satellites (Onsager et al. 1996) are available from http://spidr2.ngdc.noaa.gov/spidr/ in the form of "corrected integral intensities" (>1, >5, >10, >30, >50, >60, and >100 MeV) and also as "corrected differential intensities (eight energy intervals ranging from 0.8 - 4.2 MeV up to 200 - 500 MeV in the case of GOES-11).
+Proton data from ~5 to 200 MeV, and He data from 1.3 to 125 MeV/nucleon were obtained from NOAA's GOES-11 satellite which is at geosynchronous altitude (GEO \approx 6.6 Re).
+Proton data from the Energetic Particle Sensors (EPS) on the GOES satellites (Onsager et al. 1996) are available from http://spidr2.ngdc.noaa.gov/spidr/ in the form of "corrected integral intensities" (>1, >5. >10, >30, >50, >60. and >100 MeV) and also as "corrected differential intensities (eight energy intervals ranging from 0.8 - 4.2 MeV up to 200 - 500 MeV in the case of GOES-11).
 This study includes data from both of these data sets.
 Additional differential points were obtained by calculating differences between the hourly-average integral points (e.g., the difference between the >5 and >10 MeV intensities results in a differential intensity of 5 to 10 MeV protons).
-This procedure was also used by Tylka et al. (2005) to obtain SEP proton spectra.
+This procedure was also used by Tylka et al. (2004) to obtain SEP proton spectra.
 The results of this differencing technique are in good agreement with the corrected differential intensities, and we have plotted both sets of measurements (realizing that they are not independent).
-We have not used < 5 MeV GOES proton or He data because of the greater possibility of geomagnetic influence on the intensities.
+We have not used < 5 MeV GOES proton or He data because of the greater possibility of geomagnetic effects.